Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 Changing which signature is to be used as default signature for new e-mails or for replies and forwards requires restarting Outlook.
 # 10. Signature and OOF file format
 Only Word files with the extension .docx and HTML files with the extension .htm are supported as signature and OOF template files.
 ## 10.1.
-Signature template file naming
+Relation between template file name and Outlook signature name
 The name of the signature template file without extension is the name of the signature in Outlook.
 Example: The template "Test signature.docx" will create a signature named "Test signature" in Outlook.